 Films which are majority produced by countries which are candidates to join the European Union are only eligible for FSS subject to the coming into force of their country's participation in Creative Europe – MEDIA and subject to EFP admitting a member organisation from the respective country.
 The same applies to the country of origin of the world sales company.

 Exception: As EFP currently does not have member organisations from Malta, Moldova Romania and the Ukraine, films which have been majority produced by these countries are not eligible for FSS.

 4. Countries not participating in Creative Europe – MEDIA

 Countries outside the EU, the EEA and those not associated with Creative Europe – MEDIA.

-Albania, Austria, Belgium, Bulgaria, Bosnia & Herzegovina, Cyprus, Croatia, Czech Republic, Denmark, Estonia, Finland, Former Yugoslav Republic of Macedonia (FYROM), Georgia, Greece, Hungary, Iceland, Ireland, Kosovo*, Latvia, Lithuania, Luxembourg, Malta, Moldova, Montenegro, Norway, Netherlands, Poland, Portugal, Republic of Serbia, Romania, Slovak Republic, Slovenia, Sweden and the Ukraine.
+Albania, Austria, Belgium, Bulgaria, Bosnia & Herzegovina, Cyprus, Croatia, Czech Republic, Denmark, Estonia, Finland, Georgia, Greece, Hungary, Iceland, Ireland, Latvia, Lithuania, Luxembourg, Malta, Moldova, Montenegro, Norway, Poland, Portugal, Republic of North Macedonia, Republic of Serbia, Romania, Slovak Republic, Slovenia, Sweden, The Netherlands and the Ukraine.

 European Film Promotion e.V.